There are multiple ways in which you can create and customize a page with Thrive Architect.

 However, there are several options specific to the page itself, which are described below:

-- From the "Status & Visibility" section, you can set if the page should be "public", "private" or "password-protected", as well as whether it's "published' or a "draft".
-These options are identical with the ones described at the beginning of this article, in the case of a normal page:
+From the "Status & Visibility" section, you can set if the page should be "public", "private" or "password-protected", as well as whether it's "published' or a "draft".
+These options are identical to the ones described at the beginning of this article, in the case of a normal page:

 If you want to learn more about these options, you can read these two dedicated articles: